Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_images.md

 Supported image formats
 -----------------------

-Godot can import the following image formats:
+Pandemonium can import the following image formats:

 - BMP (`.bmp`)
   - No support for 16-bit per pixel images.
 Only 1-bit, 4-bit, 8-bit, 24-bit, and 32-bit per pixel images are supported.